cross-seed/cross-seed.org/docs/tutorials/partial-matching.md

     missing/mismatched often doubling the amount of cross seeds found.
 Using this mode will find all possible cross seeds from your data.
--   **Fewer Wasted Snatches**: Many torrents that can't match under `matchMode: "safe"` (due to a "technicality") can and will match with partial matching, meaning the snatch doesn't go to waste.
+-   **Fewer Wasted Snatches**: Many torrents that can't match under `matchMode: "strict"` (due to a "technicality") can and will match with partial matching, meaning the snatch doesn't go to waste.

 :::tip